JOSESAMUEL14/multicloud-cicd/README.md

 Validation note: A deliberate failure-path test is planned as a future validation step.

-🐳 Docker Configuration
+🐳 Docker

 The Flask application is packaged using:

 app/Dockerfile

-Container Security
+Container Configuration

-Base image: python:3.11-slim
+Base Image: Python 3.11 slim

-Non-root runtime user: UID 10001
+Runtime User: UID 10001
+Application Port: 5000

 Build Locally